plackyhacker/plackyhacker.github.io/binary/shellcode-execution.md

 ArbitraryWrite(generalBufferAddr + index, ntdllBase + 0xa3060); index += 8;         // int3 ; ret ; (debug)
 ```

-Using the `__fastcall` calling convention we assign the parameters to `rcx` and `rbx` (there is only two).
-Several things we should note are that `lpProcName` points to the string we wrote to the offset of `0x500`, `hModule` uses the base address of `kernel32` we resolved earlier, and we need to recover the stack using an `add rsp, 0x20` gadget (read about `x64` calling conventions if you are interested why).
+Using the `__fastcall` calling convention we assign the arguments to `rcx` and `rdx` (there are only two).
+Several things we should note are that `lpProcName` points to the string we wrote to the offset of `0x500`, `hModule` uses the base address of `kernel32` we resolved earlier, and we need to recover the stack using an `add rsp, 0x20` gadget after the call is completed (read about `x64` calling conventions if you are interested why).

 At the end of the call the address of `VirtualProtect` should be in `rax`.
 I always add an `int3` gadget in a ROP chain when I want to debug 'things', always remembering to remove it when moving on to the next task: